Information about Cavalier King Charles Spaniels.

 Should I get a Cavalier King Charles Spaniel?

-Cavalier King Charles Spaniel personality
+Cavalier King Charles Spaniel personality.

 Cavaliers are usually dogs with loving and very extroverted personalities.
 They can be an excellent companion for children and even for the elderly, as long as they have someone to play with them.